Stochastic quantization of an Abelian gauge theory: Gauge transformations and Ward identity

 \begin{proof}[of Theorem~\ref{theo:main}] The proof of this main theorem is an immediate consequence of Proposition~\ref{prop:parabolic} together with Lemma~\ref{lem:nonlin-deturck}, \ref{lem:Levy}, \ref{lem:poly-form} and \ref{lem:move-to-vertices}. \end{proof}

-The rest of the paper is devoted to proving Proposition~\ref{prop:parabolic}.
-Before introducing the machinery of regularity structures we derive an important identity that will used later for cancellation of renormalization.
+The rest of the paper is devoted to proving Proposition~\ref{prop:parabolic} and convergence of observables.
+Before introducing the machinery of regularity structures we derive an important identity that will used later for cancellation of renormalization in Section~\ref{sec:mom} as well as showing convergence of certain observables in Section~\ref{sec:conv-obs}.